elastic/elasticsearch-net-example/README.md

 This explains why the highlighted packages `Nest.Connection.Thrift` and `Terradue.ElasticCas` score higher than some of the other packages with `elasticsearch` in the id.They have very short `summary` fields. `Nest` and `Nest.Signed` both mention `elasticsearch` in the `summary` and therefore score higher than `Glimpse.Elasticsearch`

 **NOTE:**
 In closing I have to note that relevancy scoring is a complex and well researched problem in the information retrieval space.
 Our explanation of how Elasticsearch handles relevancy is a tad simplified.
-If you are interested in learning more of [the theory behing scoring](http://www.elastic.co/guide/en/elasticsearch/guide/master/scoring-theory.html) and how
+If you are interested in learning more of [the theory behind scoring](http://www.elastic.co/guide/en/elasticsearch/guide/master/scoring-theory.html) and how
 [Lucene takes a practical approach TD/IDF and the vector space model](http://www.elastic.co/guide/en/elasticsearch/guide/master/scoring-theory.html), the Elasticsearch guide has got you covered!.
 Also know that Elasticsearch allows you to (plug in custom similarity scorers)[http://www.elastic.co/guide/en/elasticsearch/reference/1.4/index-modules-similarity.html].

 ### Analysis